BitBagCommerce/SyliusCmsPlugin/doc/use_case_pages.md

 # Pages

-Pages represent a customizable web page, you can adjust to your needs in admin panel.
+Pages represent a customizable web page, you can adjust them to your needs in the admin panel.

 With the BitBag SyliusCmsPlugin, administrators can associate related products with CMS pages, displaying them in the designated section.
 This feature allows for targeted product recommendations and cross-selling opportunities within the content.